salcedoe/MtMdocs/docs/matlabBasics/Functions.md

 >…but not necessarily with those double quotes.

-Of course, now that we are living in the future, you can also use ChatGPT.
-Your student CU Anschutz credentials give you access to the latest version of ChatGPT through  [Microsoft Copilot](https://copilot.microsoft.com).
-Be sure to sign in to use the full version.
-The Mathworks even provides a [MATLAB ChatGPT Playground](https://www.mathworks.com/matlabcentral/playground/new) specifically for MATLAB.
-This might be the best place to start for using ChatGPT to answer your MATLAB-related questions.
+Of course, now that we are living in the future, MATLAB comes with an AI called  [MATLAB Copilot](https://www.mathworks.com/products/matlab-copilot.html){target="_blank"}.
+This is included with the Site License and should automatically be added to your MATLAB installation.
+Use this AI to help create code and troubleshoot errors.
+Your student CU Anschutz credentials also give you access to the latest version of ChatGPT through  [Microsoft Copilot](https://copilot.microsoft.com).